Guzpenha/MANtIS/README.md

 The output is stored in `stackexchange_dump/data_{allocation}.tsv`.
 A lookup `.txt` file is generated for each file that contains for each row the ID of the original conversation in the source JSON.

+#### Building the document ranking training datasets

+The same script that creates the response ranking training dataset is used to generate the document ranking.
+The difference relies in the passed arguments.
+In this case, the command is `python run.py web_training [easy]`.
+The output is stored in `stackexchange_dump/mantis_web/data_{allocation}_web.tsv`.
+A lookup `.txt` file is also generated.